 Dear College Students (and recent graduates),

 You may or may not have any idea of where you want to focus your career and what you want to spend the rest of your life doing and that’s absolutely okay.
-That’s a big reason why I’m here talking to you today.
+That’s a big reason why we’re here talking to you today.

-When I graduated college, I literally had no idea what I wanted to do with my career.
+When I graduated college, I literally had no idea what he wanted to do with my career.
 My dad owned his own small business and my mom was a teacher’s aide in school.
 While I had a great upbringing, neither parent provided much (if any) direction about what to study in school, companies to work at or where to focus a career.

 I’ve always liked the idea of business and entrepreneurship, ever since I started selling tomatoes from my dad’s vegetable garden on the corner of our street for $.25 a pop.
 So when I went to college (Elon University), I decided to major in Business.
 Business is a broad major though, and I hated accounting and thought economics was a difficult pain in the butt, so I concentrated in marketing, mostly because it wasn’t super numbers focused.